MHKiT-Software/MHKiT-MATLAB/README.md

 | 3.9   | ✓      | ✓      | ✓      | ✓      | ✓      |
 | 3.8   | ✓      | ✓      | ✓      | ✓      |        |

-Before proceeding with the installation, please ensure your system has compatible versions of Python and MATLAB installed per the table above.
+Before installing MHKiT-MATLAB, please ensure your system has compatible versions of Python and MATLAB installed per the table above.

 ### Installation Guide